Magnetic field and pressure tuning of the heavy fermion antiferromagnet CePdIn: II. experimental methods

 \section{II. experimental methods}

 Single-crystal CePdIn samples were synthesized using the Czochralski method.
 The constituent elements were melted in stoichiometric proportions using a radio-frequency induction furnace, and this boule was used as the starting material for pulling a crystal using a tetra-arc furnace, yielding properties similar to those reported in Ref.~\cite{PBhf1990}.
-The temperature dependence of the magnetic susceptibility above 2~K and magnetization as a function of field were measured in a Quantum Design Magnetic Property Measurement System (MPMS) with a helium-3 insert (0.4~K and 1.2~K) or a dilution refrigerator insert (0.1~K).
+The temperature dependence of the magnetic susceptibility above 2~K and magnetization as a function of field were measured in a Quantum Design Magnetic Property Measurement System (MPMS) with a helium-3 insert (0.4~K and 1.2~K).
+Magnetization as a function of field at 0.1~K was measured by the Faraday method with a homemade capacitive magnetometer~\cite{21ShiRSI}, mounted on a dilution refrigerator.
 The temperature dependence of the specific heat down to 0.4~K was measured in a Quantum Design Physical Property Measurement System (PPMS) with a $^3$He insert, using a standard relaxation method.
 The resistivity both at ambient pressure and under pressures in piston-cylinder pressure cells was measured using the standard four probe method.
 The measurements from 4~K down to 0.3~K were performed in an Oxford Instruments $^3$He cryostat with a 9~T magnet, and the high temperature parts of the resistivity above 1.9~K were measured in a Quantum Design PPMS.
 Ac heat capacity under pressure was measured via an ac calorimetric technique \cite{acC}.
 Pressures in the piston-cylinder cell were determined by measuring the superconducting transition temperature of Pb~\cite{81EilJPM}.
 Daphne 7373 was used as the pressure-transmitting medium.

 Measurements of the resistivity and heat capacity in a diamond anvil cell (DAC) were performed in a Teslatron-PT system with an Oxford $^3$He refrigerator, in a temperature range of 0.3~K to 300~K, in applied magnetic fields up to 8~T. Single crystals of CePdIn were polished and cut into rectangular pieces with approximate dimensions of 200~$\mu$m $\times$ 80~$\mu$m $\times$ 40~$\mu$m, loaded into a BeCu DAC with a 1000-$\mu$m-diameter culet.
 A 100-$\mu$m-thick preindented CuBe gasket was covered with Al$_2$O$_3$ for electrical insulation and a 500-$\mu$m-diameter hole was drilled as the sample chamber.
 Daphne 7373 was used as the pressure-transmitting medium.
 Ruby chips were loaded into the DAC for determining the pressure by the ruby fluorescence method at room temperature~\cite{86MaoJGR}.
 For electrical transport measurements, four 15~$\mu$m-diameter gold wires were glued to the samples with silver epoxy paste and the resistivity was measured using the standard four-probe method.
 Adapted ac-calorimetry measurements were also performed in the DAC using Au(Fe)-Au as a thermocouple and via self-heating by injecting an ac current to the sample as an oscillating heating power source \cite{02WilJPCM}.